mylabpcb/myCPU/pages/en/mycpu/introduction.md

 This is possible thanks to the chained BUS module boards which include independent power supply using its own voltage regulator.
 So, you can scale your myCPU by adding more BUS module boards.
 {: style="text-align: justify"}

-Modularity, allow you to customize the myCPU layout, as you want, choosing your own module distribution.
+Modularity, allows you customize the myCPU layout, as you want, choosing your own module distribution.
 Even you can build totally different types of layouts based on how you plug the main BUS module boards between them.
 You can choose, by example, between horizontal or vertical layouts, or even, built a layout composed by multiple layouts as well.
 {: style="text-align: justify"}

 Not all module distributions as possible, because of the wire connectivity between the modules which conform a logic block or if a module has both sides version or not, but you will see that it is very flexible.